Estimated reading time: 11 minutes

 Article 28: Freedom from attending religious instruction.

-No religious instruction shall be provided in any educational wholly maintained out of state funds.
+No religious instruction shall be provided in any educational

-Article 28(3): No person attending any educational institution recognised by the State or receiving aid out of State funds shall be required to take part in any religious instruction that may be imparted in such institution or to attend any religious worship that may be conducted in such institution or in any premises attached thereto unless such person or, if such person is a minor, his guardian has given his consent thereto.
+Article 28(3): No person attending any educational institution recognized by the State or receiving aid out of State funds shall be required to take part in any religious instruction that may be imparted in such institution or to attend any religious worship that may be conducted in such institution or in any premises attached thereto unless such person or, if such person is a minor, his guardian has given his consent thereto.

 CULTURAL AND EDUCATIONAL RIGHTS (29-30)